Multi-Modal-IST-MMIST/.github/README.md

-# .github

 Welcome to our **Multi-Modal IST (MMIST)** project!

 Our goal is to acquire, curate, and publicly release multi-modal datasets of different types of cancer to support and advance the research on personalized medicine for oncology patients.

+Our compromises are:
+  * Curate and release new datasets;
+  * Periodically updat and improve the existing datasets;
+  * Provide benchmarks for different tasks using our datasets.

+### Wanna know more or collaborate?
+Just reach out through email or github!

-Access our website MMIST [here!](https://multi-modal-ist-mmist.github.io/)
+Access our cite MMIST [here!](https://multi-modal-ist-mmist.github.io/)

+### How to cite us?
+Either cite the paper where the dataset was first used and presented and/or acknowledge us: "The results shown in this work used datasets collected from MMIST:."